afni/afni_doc/published/citations.rst

     doi:10.1016/j.neuroimage.2019.116320
   | `<https://pubmed.ncbi.nlm.nih.gov/31698079/>`_

-Trial sample size is important in experimental design, too (not just subject sample size)!
-Here we investigate the crucial role of trials in neuroimaging from the perspectives of statistical efficiency and condition-level generalizability:
+We illustrate that the trial sample size in experimental design is almost as important as subject sample size, in terms of statistical efficiency.
+Here we investigate the crucial role of trial number in neuroimaging from the perspectives of both statistical efficiency and condition-level generalizability:

 * | Chen G, Pine DS, Brotman MA, Smith AR, Cox RW, Taylor PA, Haller